Bridgetek/pico-brteve/circuitPython/readme.md

 The circuitPython code to showcase the usage of graphics features from Eve.

 ## Telemetrix examples
-The python code to showcase the usage of graphics features from Eve via Telemetrix. https://github.com/MrYsLab/Telemetrix4Connect2040
+The python code to showcase the usage of graphics features from Eve via Telemetrix:

+https://github.com/MrYsLab/Telemetrix4Connect2040

 ## Wiring